Best Yoga Poses for the First Trimester of Pregnancy

 3. Warrior Poses

 Warrior I, II, and III are excellent for strengthening and mobilizing the hips.
-They can also help you to strengthen the legs, ankles, and develop the tiny muscles in your feet.
-These will make you feel more stable and stronger when carrying the increasing weight as well as aid in delivery.
+They can also help you to strengthen your legs and ankles and develop the tiny muscles in your feet.
+These will make you feel more stable and stronger when carrying the increasing weight, as well as aid in delivery.

 Lunges and Lizards are beneficial for increasing hip mobility as well.